-The Charity now directly employs all of its staff, with payroll administration outsourced to TGFP.
-From the 1st of Novemember 2017, the Charity initiated a workplace pension scheme managed by B&CE Holdings Ltd for its staff.
+The Charity directly employs all of its staff, with payroll administration outsourced to TGFP.

+The Charity operates a workplace pension scheme (The People's Pension) managed by People's Partnership (formerly B&CE Holdings Ltd) for its staff.
 The pension scheme is a defined contribution scheme.